padrino/padrino-framework/README.md

-This is our repository that populate pages, blog posts and guides of with http://www.padrinorb.com
+This is our repository that populate pages, blog posts and guides of http://www.padrinorb.com

 Feel free to fork it, apply your corrections or made an useful translation.